-Digital Imaging and Communications in Medicine (DICOM) is a 30 year old standard for medical imaging exchange and storage that is prevalent in modern inpatient and acute trauma centers like hospitals, where expensive imaging equipment is common.
+Digital Imaging and Communications in Medicine (DICOM) is a 30-year-old standard for medical imaging exchange and storage that is prevalent in modern inpatient and acute trauma centers like hospitals, where expensive imaging equipment is common.
 Think of DICOM format like JPEG—it’s how medical images like x-rays are stored digitally.
-DICOM is at the center of two novel attack methods related to medical imaging that were exposed in April.
+DICOM is at the center of two novel attack methods related to medical imaging that were exposed in April by healthcare cybersecurity experts.
 The first method was uncovered by a team of researchers from Ben-Gurion University who demonstrated how their deep learning code (CT-GAN) could alter MRI and CT scan machines by erasing real cancerous nodes or adding fake evidence of such.
-The video of the simulated scenario shows the red team deploying a rogue device in a hospital data closet (Raspberry Pi) that compromised the wireless network using a two year old KRACK vulnerability.
+The video of the simulated scenario shows the red team deploying a rogue device in a hospital data closet (Raspberry Pi) that compromised the wireless network using a two-year-old KRACK vulnerability.
 The team then moved laterally to the server storing images and maliciously altered life-critical patient data stored in DICOM format.
 The second method was recently published by another research team at Cylera Labs and allows an attacker to easily hide malware inside MRI and CT scan images.
 The potential impact of these two new findings on healthcare delivery organizations (HDOs) also extends to the Picture Archiving and Communication System (PACS) that stores the images.

-Suddenly, protected medical records might come with malware attached, in a mind-boggling recipe where malware can’t simply be uploaded and checked against forensics and threat intel resources in the cloud like VirusTotal, because that would be a breach of the associated HIPAA-protected personal health information (PHI).
-Deepfaked cancer images have fooled professional doctors and can force unnecessary, expensive and life-threatening operations or as the researchers state: “An attacker may perform this act in order to stop a political candidate, sabotage research, commit insurance fraud, perform an act of terrorism or even commit murder.”
+Suddenly, protected medical records might come with malware attached, in a mind-boggling recipe where malware can’t simply be uploaded and checked against forensics and threat intel resources in the cloud-like VirusTotal because that would be a breach of the associated HIPAA-protected personal health information (PHI).
+Deepfaked cancer images have fooled professional doctors and can force unnecessary, expensive and life-threatening operations or as the researchers state: “An attacker may perform this action in order to stop a political candidate, sabotage research, commit insurance fraud, perform an act of terrorism or even commit murder.”

 How do these DICOM medical imaging attacks work?